Showing posts with label Perennial vegetables. Show all posts

 Once it grows larger I will add more water

 It does not take long for the watercress to spread, and for the milk bottle to be brimming with watercress.
 I often put azolla and duckweed on the water surface, these act as living mulch and help the tiny ecosystem to be healthier.
+They also prevent mosquito larvae from being able to pupate.

 I often just put soil directly into the milk bottle, but you can also put soil in a small pot, and put the pot in the milk bottle.
 It doesn't make a lot of difference to how the watercress performs.

 Milk bottles don't last forever as they degrade and get brittle in sunlight.
 Presumably they are food safe, and if not used for planting things into they would be thrown out.
-I have some that have lasted 4 years ad look like they have a few more years left in them, others I have moved often and handled roughly, and they only lasted 2 years.
+I have some that have lasted 4 years and look like they have a few more years left in them, others I have moved often and handled roughly, and they only lasted 2 years.

 Growing watercress in a milk bottle